Dudeiebot/leetcode/medium/tome.md

 - prefix solution will go like this, when we range through the nums array, we will make sure to equalize our result position(res[i]) to the prefix and the prefix will always be Updated with new figures because we are multiplying it by the nums position(nums[i])
 - suffix will eqaully go like this from the end, but here instead our result position is being updated with the product of our suffix, and the suffix is being updated with the nums position
 - every variables get updated upon each iteration, and also i noticed that you dont need to get to the last and first array when performing both prefix and suffix operation

+### longest Consecutive
+- we can use slices.Sort to sort this and then check the longest Consecutive there but the question want us to solve this in o(n) instead of introducing the sorting algorithm that uses o(logn)